 These storage devices are manufactured with one of two types of NAND flash memory:

 MLC memory has more density, and therefore is less expensive, but is more prone to errors and also has fewer write/erase cycles.

-The durability of a drive is measured in its write/erase cycles, or the number of times a block can be erased and re-written to before that block fails.
-A technique called wear leveling dynamically maps logical blocks to physical blocks, to prevent premature failure of any block from too many write/erase cycles.
+The durability of a drive is measured in its write/erase cycles, or the number of times a block can be erased and re-written, before that block fails.
+A technique called wear leveling dynamically maps logical blocks to physical blocks, to prevent premature failure of any block from too many cycles.
 This, along with multi-channel flash microcontroller technology, enhances durability, but block failure is also one of the key reasons for data loss.

 When a block can no longer retain data, or when data errors cannot be corrected by the drive’s error correction algorithm, the drive’s controllers merely “select” another block.
 But when all spare blocks are used, the drive will fail, requiring a professional recovery service to retrieve data.

 Other common reasons for SSD failure include Abrupt Power Loss, Magnetic Fields, Electric Charges and Firmware failures.

 Because of the complexity of these drives and recovery procedures, as well as significant variations in wear-leveling algorithms between manufacturers, it’s important to call 24 Hour Data, a company with extensive experience on Flash memory drives.
 Do not attempt a recovery procedure on your own – this could result in permanent data loss.